dakom/wasm-app-boilerplate/README.md

 # Managing application state in WASM

-The core mechanism is the Shipyard Enity Component System, and this boilerplate only includes a bare minimum example needed to shuttle the events and state back and forth across all areas.
+The core mechanism in the demo here is the Shipyard Enity Component System, and with just a bare minimum example needed to shuttle the events and state back and forth across all areas.

+The ECS could easily be swapped with a different approach altogether - functional reactive programming, statecharts, etc.

-The ECS is updated internally in a game loop - and sends out state updates for all the dependants (`ui`, `webgl renderer`, and `audio`)
+Whatever it is, it's updated internally in a game loop - and ultimately sends out discrete state updates for all the dependants (`ui`, `webgl renderer`, and `audio`)

 These state updates are _not_ synonymous with the entire application state (though it can be - whatever floats your boat!)

 They also don't need to be sent/extracted at the same frequency as eachother (e.g. the ui could be sent when events come in as opposed to a raf loop)

+It might be tempting to consider completely different state managements, each in their own worker, but it's more likely that there needs to be some coherence between them (e.g. audio gets triggered on collision, UI sends an event to update inventory, etc.) so there is one "Source of Truth" and the split is done before sending.

 (note - there are potential avenues to optimize here, like only sending deltas or serializing to a binary format like flatbuffers... but that all comes at a computational cost and would need profiling to see if it's really worthwhile, so neither of those are included here.
 Rather, it's simple serde-powered JS Objects <-> Rust structs)